 Albany State University does not tolerate sexual misconduct or abuse, such as sexual assault, rape or any other form of nonconsensual sexual activity.
 Sexual misconduct in any form violates the Student Code of Conduct, institutional policies, and may also violate Federal and State Laws.
 Violations of this policy are subject disciplinary sanctions through the Office of Student Ethics and Integrity and/or those outlined in applicable institutional policies.
 Albany State University has protective measures in place to be sensitive to those who report sexual assault, domestic violence, dating violence, and stalking.
-Students and employees should contact Human Resources (229) 500- to file a disciplinary complaint or to seek accommodations.
+Students and employees should contact Human Resources (229) 500-2026 to file a disciplinary complaint or to seek accommodations.
+Click here to view the full sexual misconduct policy.